 We are committed to seeking opportunities to give sector practitioners the time and space to reflect, experiment, apply, and generate their own research evidence in order to improve their and their colleagues’ practice and ultimately outcomes for learners.

 For several years, the ETF has delivered a Practitioner Research Programme in partnership with SUNCETT at the University of Sunderland.
 The programme offers you time and space, as well as expert research training and support from a renowned team of FE specialists.
 Over a period of residential (pandemic permitting) development workshops (paid for by the ETF) you will be guided to refine and develop your research idea.
 If you have no previous experience of research but are willing to work towards a successful outcome, this programme is as much for you as it is for teachers with previous experience of research.
 We are particularly interested to support practitioners who have been part of wider ETF practitioner research projects such as our OTLA and Professional Exchange activities.

 The MA Short Course and MPhil

 There are two opportunities available to apply for (both programmes will accept applications from any region of England, any type of provider and any type of practitioner role, including those who lead curriculum development and delivery).
-The only criteria are that you must be employed in the education and skills sector (usually delivering education funded by the ESFA, and not in a School, Sixth form or University) and your work should normally include delivery at Levels 2 or 3.
+The only criteria are that you must be employed in the Further Education (FE) and Training sector (usually delivering education funded by the ESFA, and not in a School, Sixth Form or University) and your work should normally include delivery at Levels 2 or 3.
 For guidance on eligibility please contact the application team at SUNCETT.

 It is also an expectation of the programme that senior leadership backing from your employer is secured, and it is preferred that the research work being undertaken is related to development priorities for your organisation as demonstrated (for example) in quality improvement planning documentation or self-assessment reporting.